VMBlakelock/destination-date-night/README.md

 IPAD
 - The challenge was getting the IPAD to be responsive.
 In Google Dev Tools when I used the size markers and the responsive dropdown at the top, my tablet at 768 x 768 worked and was aligned.
 However when I used the IPAD template the size changed and was out of line.
 I tried to fix this but was unable to rectify.
 However by the end of the project this somehow fixed itself.

 #### Issue 4

-I realised my background image wasnt responding well to responsive design.
+- I realised my background image wasnt responding well to responsive design.
 Not sure why I didnt notice this earlier.
 I googled and realised I needed to have a Hero Image instead.
-SoI changed the code.
+So I changed the code.
 However I still have a padding space down the left side that I cannot fix.

 #### Issue 5